 As I’ve mentioned before, fairy tales are excellent for teaching kids yoga poses as it helps keep them engaged and motivated.

-Deep breathing has the same effect on kids as it does on adults.
-It calms them down and reduces stress.
+Pranayama and deep breathing help kids calm down and reduces stress, just like it does with adults.
 However, teaching kids how to take deep belly breaths is often more complex.
 Therefore, it's important to show them what to do.
 Do not merely tell them but remember to use your body more than your words.

 Try these 3 Yogic Breathing Exercises to Calm Down.